codebystu/basic-blackjack/README.md

 ![initial deal](documents/initialdeal.png)
 -   Handling Aces
     - The Ace card has an interchangable value of 1 or 11, unless a value of 11 will result in a hand value over 21, in which case it only has a value of 1.
 When a player has an ace and the value is interchangable they are shown both potential scores i.e. 7 / 17.
 This reverts to a single score when a value of 11 would result in the hand going bust.
-For the dealer an ace will only show an interchangable value between 1 and 16 as any score between 17 and 21 automatically ends the dealer turn.
+For the dealer an ace will only show an interchangable value between 1 and 16 as any score between 17 and 21 automatically ends the dealer turn and the result is calculated.
 ![player ace](documents/playerace.png)
 ![Ace Value 1](documents/acerevalue.png)
 ![Dealer Ace](documents/dealerace.png)